New Construction Homes In Northern VA

 There is more info below about building a custom home with more tips, so read on.

-When you buy a resale property, you take the good with the bad.
+When you buy a resale property, you take the bad (maintenance, updating) with the good.
 With new construction, you get some more peace of mind.

 For starters, your home has not had anyone else working on it except for your builder.
 Therefore, if you go with a good builder who you trust than you will be getting only their craftsmanship in your new home.